The iSEED Summer Research Experience is an excellent opportunity for undergraduates who want to gain research and lab experience.

 The iSEED Summer Research Experience will match you with a participating faculty mentor whose interests are complementary to your own.
 You will work on your own research project and get hands-on experience during the 10-week program.
 The summer will culminate with you and your peers presenting your work at the Summer Research Day with students from other UB summer research programs.

-During the first week in the program, students attend various CLIMB modules, including a short Introduction to Laboratory Skills course, taught by Ms. Deborah Timineri, Instructional Support Associate.
+During the first week in the program, students attend various modules, including a short Introduction to Laboratory Skills course, taught by Dr. David Shubert and Ms. Deborah Timineri, Instructional Support Associate.
 Students learn essential skills and important laboratory safety protocols to conduct their summer research.

 In addition to your faculty mentor, you will receive mentoring and guidance from graduate students, postdoctoral fellows, and the iSEED leadership to ensure you have a productive and fulfilling summer.
 They will work with you on your research project, help you prepare your presentations, and provide insight on careers in science.
 Being part of the iSEED Summer Research Experience could be the start of lifelong friendships and mentor relationships.